newrelic/docs-website/src/data-dictionary/events/PageViewTiming/pageHide.md

   - PageViewTiming
 ---

-Sent when the document becomes hidden to the user, which in modern practice signals the end of a user's session.
-This event always accompanies `windowUnload` but can also occurred when the user switches tab, for example.
+Sent when the document becomes hidden to the user, which in modern practice signals the _potential end_ of an user session.
+This event always accompanies `windowUnload` if that occurs, but it can also fire separately when the user switches tab, for example, in which case the unload isn't fired.